compsoc-edinburgh/HaskellGameJamTemplate/README.md

 ### Packaging

 Packaging the game can be a little complex if you're on Linux or Mac, since the game binary might contain absolute path references to libraries, which will be broken if you move it to another machine.
-Please investigate "Raylib game distribution" on your own :(
+Please investigate "Raylib game distribution" on your own :(.
+Best case, a similar procedure to below will work just out of the box.

 For Windows:
 - Run `cabal list-bin Game` to find where the built binary is